1. No. There are many beautifully illustrated books, and videos

 Being a savvy consumer and holding service providers such as personal fitness trainers to high standards benefits everyone.

-Since you are making a lifestyle change, I believe it is important to take personal responsibility for your own health and fitness from the start.
+I believe it is important to take personal responsibility for your own health and fitness from the start.

 Are you interested in being a personal fitness trainer?